 My best friend invented an even more extreme way of keeping cool.
 She puts her bedsheet in a freezer and then she covers herself with it.
 I haven’t checked it yet, but she claims that it works miracles and you can sleep easily at night.

-Use your umbrella
+Use an umbrella

 An umbrella is not only good for rain.
 In Europe we don’t really use it to protect ourselves from the sun.
 In Asia it’s a common sight and we should take an example.
 If you really need to walk around during the day when it’s hot, take your umbrella.
 It will give you some shade and cool you down.
 The walk will be a pleasant experience.